karmakoder/alexa-opentable/README.md

 Hate typing in the keywords to make a dinner reservation??
 Well, here is an alexa hack to make a restaurant reservation using OpenTable.
 This nodejs app uses unofficial openTableAPI http://opentable.herokuapp.com/ to get the reservation URL of a restaurant.
-Unfortunately, AopenTable doesnt expose an api end-point to make an actual reservation so we have built a hack to make reservation using horseman npm module.
+Unfortunately, OpenTable doesnt expose an api end-point to make an actual reservation so we have built a workaround to make reservation using horseman npm module.

 #npm-modules:
 	the app use following npm modules: